Watch: Break-in at popular food truck, ribs offered as reward

 “Luckily, we have insurance, but it is more the moral of the thing.
 There is so much of this going on and a lot of times people aren’t found.”

-The business includes four food trucks which operate around Hastings and Napier as well as Shani’s Restaurant in Taradale.
+The business has four food trucks which operate around Hastings and Napier as well as Shani’s Restaurant in Taradale.

 Ehlers said it was the first break-and-enter of a food truck she had experienced in the seven years operating the company.